bilalacode/fullstackopen/README.md

 # FullstackOpen Curriculum Exercises

 Welcome to my repository for the FullstackOpen curriculum exercises!
 Here, you'll find my solutions to the exercises from the FullstackOpen course.
-FullstackOpen is an awesome online course that covers modern web development with a focus on the following technologies:
+FullstackOpen is an awesome online course that covers modern web development with React, Redux, Node.js, MongoDB, and other cool technologies.

-- **Front-end Development:**
-  - React.js
-  - Redux
-  - HTML
-  - CSS
-  - JavaScript (ES6+)

-- **Back-end Development:**
-  - Node.js
-  - Express.js
-  - MongoDB
-  - RESTful APIs

-- **Additional Tools and Concepts:**
-  - Git and Version Control
-  - Webpack
-  - Babel
-  - Jest (Testing)
-  - Continuous Integration (CI)
-  - Deployment

 ## What is FullstackOpen?